Find out more about the complete iQunet system

 Key advantages of the iQunet network communication protocol are:

 iQunet intelligent sensors have a microcontroller onboard and run innovative and outstanding stable embedded firmware.
 The iQunet optimized wireless protocol is based on the most recent standards to reduce communication overheads to a minimum, while maximizing data payload.
 Thanks to the ‘iQunet sleep mode’ current consumption is extremely low (<1µA) resulting in an outstanding battery life time of many years.

 All sensors can be triggered wireless or set in burst mode at a programmable interval.
 All sensors return data including device temperature, signal strength within the wireless sensor network, battery power status, and current firmware and hardware version which guarantees seamless compatibility with later versions.

 Industrial sensors are mounted using an M3 screw and epoxy adhesive between the sensor back and the machine surface.
 This keeps the antenna area free and allows access to the battery compartments.
 The network components and building sensors can be easily clipped to a cabinet or wall, providing maximum installation flexibility.

 As soon as the batteries are inserted, the sensor is activated and makes contact with the nearest base station.
 Starting the web-based wireless sensor dashboard enables you to address, rename, manage, and tune sensors.
 You can also schedule them to start collecting measurement data.

-All information is gathered in the local database of the DIN-rail mounted iQunet Unix server and fully open addressable via the OPC UA embedded server.
+All information is gathered in the local database of the DIN-rail mounted iQunet server and fully open addressable via the OPC UA embedded server.

 The very intuitive web-based wireless sensor dashboard software can process user requests for ‘live’ data.
 It can also export the data to third-party analytical software or to Sheets or Excel for quick analysis.